treeverse/lakeFS/docs/commitment.md

 We created lakeFS, our open source project, to provide a Git-like interface on top of object stores - that you can fully take advantage of with any data application at any scale.

-In other words, we commit that the following capabilities are *and will remain* open source as part of lakeFS:
+For that reason, we commit that the following capabilities are *and will remain* open source as part of lakeFS:

   - All versioning capabilities
   - Git-Like interface for the versioning operations